 - Disposing of Evidence

-You should not get rid of anything that is, or can be used as evidence.
+You should not get rid of anything that is, or can be used as evidence in a car accident case in Colorado Springs.
 For example, if you use your phone to take pictures of the accident site, not only should you not delete those photos, but you should take appropriate steps to keep from losing them, such as backing them up right away to a computer or cloud storage.
 An experienced legal team can help you with this process.
 You should also keep your prescription receipts, medical records, the report from your mechanic on what needed to be done to fix your car, etc. Keep anything that might–even if just remotely–support your case.
 We’ve seen people discard things that would’ve otherwise helped them win their case.
 When in doubt, don’t throw it out.

 - Not Communicating with Your Lawyer